jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 The layouts section of a module is an array containing one or more 'layout areas' to include in the output.
 There can be zero or more layout areas.
 Layout areas specify an area and contain a layout specification for the objects in that area.
 A layout area consists of the following named objects, although a specific pack file processor may add others:

-1. "name" – (string; required) – the name of the layout area, should be unique within the layouts array
+1. "name" – [string; required] – the name of the layout area, should be unique within the layouts array

-2. "doc" – (string; optional) – documentation for the layout area, use to describe what the layout area is for
+2. "doc" – [string; optional] – documentation for the layout area, use to describe what the layout area is for

-3. "config" – (object; optional, but may be required or ignored by some pack file processors) – layout area-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some pack file processors] – layout area-specific configuration (See also, Configuation above)

-4. "options" – (object; optional, but may be required or ignored by some pack file processors) – layout area-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some pack file processors] – layout area-specific options (See also, Options above)

-5. "data" – (any type; optional, but may be required or ignored by some pack file processors) – layout area-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – layout area-specific data (See also, Data above)

-6. "object-placements" – (array; required) – a list of object placements in the layout area, described below
+6. "object-placements" – [array; required] – a list of object placements in the layout area, described below

 Each object placement consists of a specification for zero to many locations of the same object within the layout area, to be processed by the pack file processor.
 A object placement consists of the following named objects, although a specific pack file processor may add others:

-1. "object" - (string; required) – the name of the object to place zero to many times in the layout area; in most cases this will refer to an object-type resource, but the reference could be to an object specified in a separate pack file or to an object built into the runtime; should be unique within the object placements
+1. "object" - (string; required] – the name of the object to place zero to many times in the layout area; in most cases this will refer to an object-type resource, but the reference could be to an object specified in a separate pack file or to an object built into the runtime; should be unique within the object placements

-2. "doc" – (string; optional) – documentation for the object placement, use to describe what the object placement is for
+2. "doc" – [string; optional] – documentation for the object placement, use to describe what the object placement is for

-3. "config" – (object; optional, but may be required or ignored by some pack file processors) – object placement-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some pack file processors] – object placement-specific configuration (See also, Configuation above)

-4. "options" – (object; optional, but may be required or ignored by some pack file processors) – object placement-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some pack file processors] – object placement-specific options (See also, Options above)

-5. "data" – (any type; optional, but may be required or ignored by some pack file processors) – object placement-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – object placement-specific data (See also, Data above)

-6. "placements" – (array; required) – a list of placement commands for the object, described below
+6. "placements" – [array; required] – a list of placement commands for the object, described below

 IMPORTANT!
 The pack file specification does not detail configuration, options, and data values for object placements.
 Please refer to the documentation for the pack file processor you will be using for more information.

 Each placement command consists of the following objects:

-1. "placer" – (string; required) – the placement algorithm to use
+1. "placer" – [string; required] – the placement algorithm to use

-1. "place-name" – (string; required) – A unique name within the Layout Area, used to identify all instances of this placement
+1. "place-name" – [string; required] – A unique name within the Layout Area, used to identify all instances of this placement

-2. "doc" – (string; optional) – documentation for the placement command, use to describe what the placement is for
+2. "doc" – [string; optional] – documentation for the placement command, use to describe what the placement is for

-3. "config" – (object; optional, but may be required or ignored by some pack file processors) – placement command-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some pack file processors] – placement command-specific configuration (See also, Configuation above)

-4. "options" – (object; optional, but may be required or ignored by some pack file processors) – placement command-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some pack file processors] – placement command-specific options (See also, Options above)

-5. "data" – (any type; optional, but may be required or ignored by some pack file processors) – placement command-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – placement command-specific data (See also, Data above)

 IMPORTANT!
 The pack file specification does not detail configuration, options, and data values for placement commands.
-Please refer to the documentation for the pack file processor you will be using for more information.

-## Wiring

-The wiring section of a module is an array containing one or more 'modifier specs' to include in the output.
-There can be zero or more mod specs.
-Modifier are external code 'wired into' the runtime system to make it behave differently.
-The pack file processor determines which modifiers are supported.
-Each modifier spec details how to wire in a single external code resource as processed by the pack file processor.
-A modifier spec consists of the following named objects, although a specific pack file processor may add others:

-1. "mod" – (string; required) – the name of the modifier to wire, should be unique within the wiring array

-2. "doc" – (string; optional) – documentation for the modifier spec, use to describe what the modifier spec is for

-3. "config" – (object; optional, but may be required or ignored by some pack file processors) – modifier spec-specific configuration (See also, Configuation above)

-4. "options" – (object; optional, but may be required or ignored by some pack file processors) – modifier spec-specific options (See also, Options above)

-5. "data" – (any type; optional, but may be required or ignored by some pack file processors) – modifier spec-specific data (See also, Data above)

-IMPORTANT!
-The pack file specification does not detail configuration, options, and data values for mod spec items.
 Please refer to the documentation for the pack file processor you will be using for more information.

 ## Pack File Processors